Unique Adventure Tours Frequently Asked Questions:

 What kinds of trips are offered?

-We have adventures that range from one day getaways to three day adventures and more if your keen.
+We have adventures that range from one-day getaways to three-day adventures and more if you’re keen.
 We explore the world on foot, by raft, mountain bike, river bugs and all reached in our comfortable transport, or a combination of these vehicles!
 Novices are welcome.

 How do I know what each trip is like?